AOHF92/VideoCompressionTo10MB/README.md

 '.mp4', '.mkv', '.mov', '.avi', '.webm', '.m4v'
 ```
 ### 2. Uses ffprobe to calculate duration of video
-This is Required to compute thee correct bitrate
+This is Required to compute the correct bitrate

 ### 3. Determines a target size
-The Default is ~95% of 10MB to avoid going over.
+The default is ~95% of 10MB to avoid going over.

 ### 4. Calculates bitrate
 ```powershell